 Setsubun at Zojoji Temple in 2023

 Setsubun is popular in Japan.
 It comes in February.
 And guess what?
 I’ve been here for thirty years and have never done it.
 Are you shocked?
-I’m sure is.
-But it’s true.
-But this year, the stars aligned.
+It’s true.
+But in 2023, the stars aligned.
 I had a day off and Zojoji temple would celebrate it.
 That’s where I went.
 By the way, do you know what this festival is about?

 What is Setsubun?